RyanMower/CommandAndControlServer/README.md

 # CommandAndControlServer
 CommandAndControlServer is a basic command and control server used for post exploitation.
-After compromising a victim, run `client.py` and have it connect to the main `server.py`.
+After compromising a victim, run `client.py` on the victim's machine and have it connect back to the main `server.py`.
 The server is able to:
 1. broadcast <cmd here>
 2. list
 3. send <ip> <cmd here>